Natzirt-BK/RomRaider2/README.md

 # RomRaider2 ECU Studio

-RomRaider2 is a much-needed modernization of RomRaider for Subaru and Mitsubishi Lancer Evolution VIII/IX ECU editing, logging, diagnostics, and log analysis.
+RomRaider2 is a modernization of RomRaider for Subaru and Mitsubishi Lancer Evolution ECU editing, logging, diagnostics, and log analysis.
 It preserves useful work from the DimeMod fork while adding a new interface, current runtime, safer diagnostics, and improved logging.